mariolinguito/codingadventures/content/blog/limit-contents-and-make-them-only-after-webform-submission-in-drupal/index.md

 ---
 title: Contents accessible only after users webform submission in Drupal 8
 date: 2021-08-27T15:23:35.016Z
-description: In these days I had a tough nut to crack specifically in Drupal (eight version).
+description: You can create VIP contents in Drupal using webform and a some line of code.
 ---
 These days I had a tough nut to crack specifically in Drupal 8 because I need a method to hide some contents (of specific content type) from users that cannot be registered previously using a webform.